Cynthia was too busy to be pregnant.

 During pregnancy, there are noticeable changes to this normal process.

 Some women begin to notice an increase in the volume of vaginal discharge as soon as they get pregnant.
 Most times, this discharge is clear or milky white.

-Cynthia bought a regular home test kit from a nearby pharmacy.
+Cynthia bought a regular home pregnancy test kit from a nearby pharmacy.
 Within minutes, she confirmed that she and her long-term partner were indeed expecting a baby!

 Although these symptoms are closely associated with early pregnancy, they can also mean something else.
 In some cases, they may result from stress, medication change or lifestyle modifications.

 If you really think you’re pregnant, the smartest option is to actually conduct a pregnancy test.